istio/istio.io/content/zh/blog/2018/egress-mongo/index.md

         filterConfig: {}
     ---
     # The following filter verifies that the SNI of the mutual TLS connection (the SNI reported to Mixer) is
-    # identical to the original SNI issued by the application (the SNI used for routing by the SNI proxy).
+    # identical to the original SNI issued by the application (the SNI used for routing by the SNI proxy)
     # The filter prevents Mixer from being deceived by a malicious application: routing to one SNI while
     # reporting some other value of SNI.
 If the original SNI does not match the SNI of the mutual TLS connection, the
-    # filter will block the connection to the external service.
+    # filter will block the connection to the external service
     apiVersion: networking.istio.io/v1alpha3
     kind: EnvoyFilter
     metadata: